 You can now (or at least after 5 minutes of transcription has passed) ask Copilot questions about the meeting.

 The other admin option for everyone under a given Meeting Policy is the Copilot option of “On”.
-This does not enable a transcription, or at least one that you can access.
-A transcription is enabled in the background, but it is discarded once the meeting is ended.
+This enables a temporary transcription, which you cannot access as the transcription is enabled in the background and it is discarded once the meeting is ended.
 Therefore, any questions to ask of Copilot 365 requires them to be done during the meeting and before the organizer ends the meeting for all.

 When this option is set by your administrator, you cannot create a transcript for Teams for Copilot.
 You can enable Copilot, ask all the questions etc., but only during the meeting and there is no transcription to share externally after the meeting.
 Indeed, there is nothing to share or archive and therefore nothing to perform compliance searches etc. against either.